DataBiosphere/toil/docs/installation.rst

     for i in /usr/local/lib/python2.7/site-packages/*mesos*; do ln -snf $i venv/lib/python2.7/site-packages/ ; done

-.. _docker-note:
+.. _docker-quay-note:
-.. topic:: Installing Docker
+.. topic:: Installing Docker with Quay

    `Docker`_ is needed for some of the tests.
 Follow the appopriate installation instructions for your system on their website to get started.